 Provides students with an aerobic workout that uses Latin and International music and dance moves.
 This is a dynamic and effective workout that combines interval training to maximize cardiovascular fitness.
-This course may be repeated twice for credit
+This course may be repeated twice for credit.

-KIN 139 Physical Activity Topics (0-1 to 0-2)
+KIN 120 Nutrition and Exercise (1-2)